You may wish to see a page with a map of the region first.

-The monastery was founded in the XIth century when the Byzantines retook the town from the Normans; in the XVIth century a chapel dedicated to St. John the Evangelist was built to the side of the monastery's katholicon (principal place of worship).
+The monastery was founded in the late XIth century when the Byzantines retook the town from the Normans; in the XVIth century a chapel dedicated to St. John the Evangelist was built to the side of the monastery's katholicon (principal place of worship).
 For this reason the wall paintings of the complex span several centuries.

 The image in the background of this page shows a detail of a painting in the external wall of the chapel.

 The paintings shown above are in general thought to be works of the late XIIIth century; they include a vivid depiction of the Last Judgement and a genealogy of Jesus Christ which has a political meaning because next to it two emperors are portrayed: a member of the Komnenos dynasty and Emperor Michael VIII Palaeologus who conquered the city in 1261.
 The association between the two emperors and the Tree of Jesse was meant to legitimate Michael VIII as the heir of the Komnenos.